 The system board is equipped with four onboard USB 2.0/1.1 ports.
 The two 10-pin connectors allow you to connect 4 additional USB 2.0/1.1 ports.
-The USB ports may be mounted on a card-edge bracket.
-Install the card-edge bracket to an available slot at the rear of the system chassis then insert the USB port cables to a connector.
+The additional USB ports may be mounted on a card-edge bracket.
+Install the card-edge bracket to an available slot at the rear of the system chassis and then insert the USB port cables to a connector.

-Configure the onboard USB in the Chipset menu ("South Bridge" submenu) of the BIOS.
+Configure the onboard USB in the Advanced menu ("USB Configuration" submenu) of the BIOS.
 Refer to chapter 3 for more information.